Khalil Gibran International Academy: Founding controversy

-The Khalil Gibran International Academy is one of 67 dual language schools in the city of New York, its status as the first US public school focused on Arabic language and culture has made it the target of criticism.
+The Khalil Gibran International Academy is one of 67 dual language schools in the city of New York; its status as the first US public school focused on Arabic language and culture has made it the target of criticism.
 Before the school opened, an organization called "Stop the Madrassa" held a protest outside New York's city hall calling for the school to be cancelled.
 The New York Times reported that KGIA had become the center of controversy as a result of an "organized movement to stop Muslim citizens who are seeking an expanded role in American public life."

-Opponents argue that such a school is unnecessary and that creating it promotes non-assimilation, supporters of the school say that the school could act to improve integration by providing the school community with health services, counseling, youth leadership development, and English as a second language classes for parents.
+Opponents argue that such a school is unnecessary and that creating it promotes non-assimilation; supporters of the school say that the school could improve integration by providing the school community with health services, counseling, youth leadership development, and English as a second language classes for parents.

 Daniel Pipes, an adviser to "Stop the Madrassa" and the founder of Campus Watch, has said that as the school is teaching the Arabic language, it needs to be held under a "special scrutiny," adding that "In principle it is a great idea – the United States needs more Arabic-speakers.
 In practice, however, Arabic instruction is heavy with Islamist and Arabist overtones and demands."
 Pipes has been roundly criticized for being a "propagandist" of "anti-Arab racism" and for his attacks on academic freedom.
 Garth Harries, a school official, has denied any religious activities would be taking place: "Religion plays absolutely no part in the school.
 This is a public school, it wouldn't play a part in any of our schools."

 The BBC reported that in searching the Internet they found many hateful messages about the school that conflate the Arabic language, Islam, and terrorism.